ironnysh/mighty/README.md

 This is what you should use after clicking the button - note the override of the default OUTPUT DIRECTORY:
 ![screenshot: deploy the site to Vercel](vercel_delpoy.webp)

-## Customize and edit the content and design
+## Customize and edit the content, color schemes, and fonts

 ### Edit the content
 There are three files to edit (see the [File overview](https://github.com/ironnysh/mighty#file-overview) below for details):